Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Scientific Case Study

-\paragraph{Results} are summarized in \Cref{tab:syn_isotherm_results} showing the \gls{RMSE} statistics (mean $\pm$ std) taken over $50$ repetitions of the experiment for each combination of algorithm and dataset.
-While the baseline approaches tend to overfit to the training data (lowest RMSE in $10$ out of $10$ setups), the prior knowledge encoded into the pRTE prior helps our method to generalize better in the majority ($73\%$; $22$ out of $30$) of the test set scenarios.
-Especially in extrapolation, i.e.\ $\mathcal{D}_\text{test2}$ ($100\%$; 10 out of 10), and $\mathcal{D}_\text{test3}$ ($90\%$; 9 out of 10), our method performs well.
-For instance, for \textit{Two Site Langmuir}, \textit{Toth}, and \textit{Langmuir} our approach shows the biggest improvement, decreasing the error from $34.41$ $(29.37, 27.33)$ to $4.92$ $(2.84, 3.28)$.
-Even though the baselines are not consistently outperformed for all isotherms, no baseline consistently improves over our method for not even a single of the 10 experiments.
-For instance in \textit{Brunauer Emmett Teller}, \textit{SInDy} performs better on $\mathcal{D}_\text{train}, \mathcal{D}_\text{test1}$, $\mathcal{D}_\text{test3}$, but it extrapolates worse to $\mathcal{D}_\text{test2}$ and is outperformed by our approach.
-Such behavior would render the baselines useless in a scientific setup.
-On the other hand, our method failed for the \textit{Farley Dzombak Morel}, especially on $\mathcal{D}_\text{test3}$ ($1446.22$).
-This is the most complex expression with many parameters for which also the baselines failed.
+\paragraph{Results} in \Cref{tab:syn_isotherm_results} show the \gls{RMSE} statistics (mean $\pm$ std) taken over $50$ repetitions of the experiment for each combination of algorithm and dataset.
+Here prior knowledge helps to generalize better in the majority ($17$ out of $30$) of the test set scenarios.
+Especially in extrapolation, i.e.\ $\mathcal{D}_\text{test2}$ (9 out of 10), and $\mathcal{D}_\text{test3}$ (5 out of 10), our method performs better.

-\Cref{fig:visual_results} provides additional insights into the previous results. \Cref{fig:visual_results}\subref{fig:prte_prior} shows that the knowledge encoded in our method is \textit{quite general} allowing a-priori many solution candidates.
-Nevertheless, it helped to form an informed posterior (\Cref{fig:visual_results}\subref{fig:prte_posterior}) with estimates for \textit{aleatoric} and \textit{epistemic} uncertainties.
-In contrast, the baselines (\Cref{fig:visual_results}\subref{fig:baseline_results}) show flaws for the same data.
-Despite fitting the training data well, the solutions found extrapolate badly.
-Additionally, the solution found by \textit{Genetic Programming} shows \textit{unphysical} behavior in the range of $20 - 40 \frac{mg}{L}$ caused by overly complex expressions.
-Our experiments showed that reasoning with scientific knowledge helped to overcome both of these flaws.
-In natural sciences, in particular, the ability to extrapolate well given little data evidence is crucial.
-Here, our method shined.